 An employment contract is a written employment agreement documenting the shared rights and responsibilities between your company and a W-2 or 1099 contract worker.
 It’s typically used when bringing in higher-level management employees, short-term contract employees, or freelancers.
 As a document signed by both parties, an employment contract is enforceable in a court of law.

-Need a fast and easy way to manage employment contracts and onboard employees?
-Gusto is a payroll and HR software makes it easy for employees to sign forms and contracts and enroll in payroll and benefits online.
-You also get a secure document vault where you can store onboarding paperwork, NDAs, and other important documents.
-Try it free for 30 days.
+Looking for a faster and easier way to send, receive, and update employment contracts as well as onboard employees?
+Gusto is an all-in-one payroll and HR solution that lets employees sign forms and contracts—plus enroll in payroll and benefits—all online.
+No paper required.
+You also get a secure document vault where you can store onboarding forms, NDAs, and other employee documents.
+Click here for a free trial.

-Please note that this article is for educational purposes only.
-You should consult with a lawyer before finalizing any agreement.
+Disclaimer: Please note that this article is for educational purposes only.
+You should consult with a lawyer before finalizing and using any legal agreement.

-Read more about the difference between hiring W-2 and 1099 employees here.
-You may download both employment contract templates from the links below:
+Read more about the difference between hiring W-2 and 1099.
+You may download both employment contract template from the links below: